aspose-cells-cloud/Aspose.Cells-Products/cells/en/net/saveas/xlt-to-sql/_index.md

 ---
 title: Save XLT as SQL API for C#
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for C# to save XLT format file as SQL format file.
 url: /net/saveas/xlt-to-sql/
 ---